reduxdj/meteor-words/README.md

 # meteor-words
-A Meteor wrapper fo wordnet
+A Meteor wrapper for wordnet